julioarp/julioarp.github.io/index.md

 # Working Papers

-"The effect of asymmetric regulation on market competition: the case of 2013 Telecomm Reform in Mexico", jointly with Rodrigo Alcázar Silva - Submitted
+"The effect of asymmetric regulation on market competition: the case of 2013 Telecomm Reform in Mexico", jointly with Rodrigo Alcázar Silva and Sully Calderón - Submitted

 [“Hospitals, Maternal and Infant Health: Impact of the Opening of Public Hospitals in Mexico”](https://publications.iadb.org/en/hospitals-maternal-and-infant-health-impact-opening-public-hospitals-mexico), jointly with Eduardo Fajnzylber and Sebastian Bauhoff - Winner 2024 ASHECON Health and Development Program Chair Award